 The responsibility of these groups is to lay the groundwork, the best practices, the parameters and the rules.
 With these in place, it’s up to your contractor to ensure that they’re following these practices, but you shouldn’t worry about that.

 The infrastructure is designed to slap heavy fines when builders and contractors don’t follow the rules.
 The priority of the council is the safety of the everyone involved.

 At the end of the day, a new fence is a win for everyone.

 - The homeowner it can add value to your property especially when selling it.

 - Your neighbours are essentially getting a new fence as well, so what’s there to complain about?

-- The Contractor and I speak from my experience at Taylor Fencing, we are getting to work on your project and bring it to life.
+- The fence Contractor, we are getting to work on your project and bring it to life.
 That’s what we are here for and we take pride in our work.

 - Council appreciates when homeowners update and keep their properties in good condition.
 Updates improve the community appearance.